HEALTH AND UNREGULATED BLOOD SUGAR

 - WHEN YOU EAT CARBOHYDRATES, EAT THEM WITH PROTEIN: This is simple.
 If you are going to eat a banana (a true “Glucose Bomb”), make sure you eat it with a handful of almonds.
 The protein works to blunt the blood sugar ‘spike’.

 - EAT SEVERAL SMALL MEALS A DAY: Some would say that you need to be eating “three squares” with a small protein-based snack a few hours after each meal.
+Realize that this thought process may be changing as research continues to show benefits of one or two normal meals per day.

 - UNDERSTAND THAT LOW BLOOD SUGAR AND HIGH BLOOD SUGAR ARE TWO SIDES OF THE SAME COIN: Some of you might be sitting there saying to yourself, “all of this information is all great for someone with high blood sugar.
 But I have low blood sugar (hypoglycemia).
 What am I supposed to do?”
 You can start by reading THIS.